scikit-hep/pyhf/docs/development.rst

 ----------------------------------

-The ``.zenodo.json`` and ``codemeta.json`` files have the version number automatically updated through ``bump2version``, though their additional metadata should be checked periodically by the dev team (probably every release).
+The ``.zenodo.json`` and ``codemeta.json`` files have the version number automatically updated through ``tbump``, though their additional metadata should be checked periodically by the dev team (probably every release).
 The ``codemeta.json`` file can be generated automatically **from a PyPI install** of ``pyhf`` using ``codemetapy``